 “The Egyptian phoenix was said to be as large as an eagle, with brilliant scarlet and gold plumage and a melodious cry… As its end approached, the phoenix fashioned a nest of aromatic boughs and spices, set it on fire, and was consumed in the flames.
 From the pyre miraculously sprang a new phoenix.”

-In conjunction with Reimagine’s Fall 2021 season “Grief, Growth, and Action”, Phoenix Rising explores opportunities to emerge from the ashes and transform from the source of our devastation and loss.
+In conjunction with Reimagine’s Fall 2021 season “Grief, Growth, and Action”, Phoenix Rising explores opportunities to emerge from the ashes and transform from the source of our loss.
 Guest speakers from diverse fields such as psychology, art, and activism will address the scientific phenomenon of trauma-related growth in conversations and workshops.
 The series will shed light on how some people can actually flourish through and from a difficult experience.
 Perhaps our transformations won’t be as dramatic as the death and rebirth of the mythical phoenix, but we all have the capacity to take small, sweet steps towards growth and action.

 This session features Kondwani Fidel, Ashley Minner, and Peter Bruun: three writers and artists who shape stories from their own hardships, and in doing so find healing and growth.
 Whether made as a creative person or experienced as an audience member, art has the power to name our gloom, express our suffering, and excavate our anguish.